savegame/auroraos-tower/README.md

 The project has a common structure of an application based on C++ and QML for Aurora OS.
 All the C++ sources files are in [src](src) directory, QML sources are in [qml](qml) directory.
+Ui contains 2 pages.
+Main page is WebView presentation of open resource.
+Second page is editing of Url string.
+Second page called from main page by drop down menu.

 It is compatible with Aurora OS version 4.